Linuxfabrik/lfops/roles/icingadb/README.md

 This role installs and configures [IcingaDB](https://github.com/Icinga/icingadb).

-If `icingadb__skip_migration: false` is set, it also tries to prepare the configuration file required for the migration from the IDO feature to Icinga DB.
+When running the `icingadb:migration` tag, it also tries to prepare the configuration file required for the migration from the IDO feature to Icinga DB.
 Note that the migration requires the following manual steps after running the role:
 1. Double check the values in `/tmp/icingadb-migration.yml`
 2. Run the migration: `icingadb-migrate --config /tmp/icingadb-migration.yml --cache /tmp/icingadb-migration.cache`
 3. Clean up: `rmdir /tmp/icingadb-migration.cache`